DanielTockan/Skii/README.md

 ### Front-end:

 After installing the React app and all the relevent depedencies, final sign-off was given on the pages that would be included.
 These were:
-- Home/Landing page
+- Home Page
-- Resorts page
+- Resorts Page
-- Individual resort page
+- Individual Resort Page
-- My Account page
+- My Account Page
-- Login and Sign Up page
+- Login and Sign Up Page

 A combination of the Bootstrap framework and CSS were used for styling, with a monochromatic colour scheme to match the ice white snow theme.